Fiction and nonfiction editing

 • Grammar, syntax, spelling, punctuation, capitalization, and hyphenation

-• Tense
+• Tense usage

 • Tracked changes you can review, accept, or revise further

-• characters traits
+• characters trait consistency

 • places